Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

 \subsection{Metrics}

-\citet{hayes2025measuringmemorizationlanguagemodels} provide a more formal definition for the metric we compute in this paper, which the authors frame with a different intuition.
-Beyond directly comparing $p_\vz$ values---for the same example across LLMs, across multiple examples for the same LLM, etc.---\citet{hayes2025measuringmemorizationlanguagemodels} offer an intuitive alternative.
-Once one has computed $p_\vz$, with some simple math they can determine how many times $n$ would be necessary to prompt the model with the prefix, in order to guarantee that with probability $p$ that the LLM outputs the exact target suffix.
-(This is where their metric derives its name, \textbf{$\boldsymbol{(n,p)}$-discoverable extraction}.)
+The metric that we use for quantifying memorization comes from \citet{hayes2025measuringmemorizationlanguagemodels}.
+The authors provide a different framing for the metric than we do.
+Instead of directly comparing $p_\vz$ values (for the same sequence across LLMs, across multiple sequences for the same LLM, etc.), \citet{hayes2025measuringmemorizationlanguagemodels} specify a threat model with an adversary that can query the model an arbitrary number of times with the same prompt---an adversary that has $n$ independent attempts to extract a sequence $\vz$ (its suffix) with at least probability $p$.
+This is where their metric derives its name, \textbf{$\boldsymbol{(n,p)}$-discoverable extraction}:\looseness=-1